leoafarias/fvm/README.md

 pub run test_coverage
 ```

+## Troubleshooting
+1. On Windows make sure you are running as an administrator
+2. If you get errors with messages `invalid kernel binary` or `invalid sdk hash` it means you activated `fvm` using `flutter pub global activate fvm`.
+Only activate `fvm` using `pub global activate fvm`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details